About the partnership

 “Sustainable tourism requires a balance between economic, social, cultural, and environmental sustainability.
 The approach to supporting sustainable tourism should be in accordance with the Commission Communication ‘Agenda for a sustainable and competitive European tourism’.
 In particular, it should take into account the welfare of tourists, respect the natural and cultural environment and ensure the socio-economic development and competitiveness of destinations and businesses through an integrated and holistic policy approach.”

-The new Thematic Partnership will also build on the results of previous Thematic Partnerships on Digital transition, on Housing, on Urban Mobility, on Jobs and skills in the local economy and on Culture and Cultural heritage.
+The new Thematic Partnership also builds on the results of previous Thematic Partnerships on Digital transition, on Housing, on Urban Mobility, on Jobs and skills in the local economy and on Culture and Cultural heritage.
 The new Thematic Partnership may follow up the work of previous Partnerships, e.g., by expanding its scope and /or realising pilot implementation but will not overlap it.

 The following tables provide a tentative and non-exhaustive list of potential issues that may be the object of the Partnership’s thematic focus.